nuventosam/Data-Academy-Sam/linuxdemo.md

 File created
-- vim is used to create file, edit, and save.
+- vim is used to create file, edit, and save
+- Testing my knowledge Please upload to Github with changes..